Skip to main content

 • Open-label study

-• Study stopped early for futility
+• Study was stopped early for futility.

-• Different P2Y12 inhibitors used
+• Different P2Y12 inhibitors were used.

 Interpretation